F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    ------------------------ ----------------------- -------------------------------------------------------------------
    scopingAddressRanges     -                       A list of destination routes (prefixes) to update in the event of failover.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   defaultNextHopAddresses  -                       This the default list of next hop addresses for any routes listed in ``scopingAddressRanges`` that do not have a more specific set of ``nextHopAddresses`` defined.
+   defaultNextHopAddresses  -                       This is the default list of BIG-IP's Self-IPs to point the routes (prefixes) to for any routes listed in ``scopingAddressRanges`` that do not have a more specific set of ``nextHopAddresses`` defined.
 See :ref:`example-multiple-next-hop` for an example declaration for multiple routing tables pointing to different nexthops.
    ------------------------ ----------------------- -------------------------------------------------------------------
    discoveryType            static, **routeTag**    In cases where BIG-IP has multiple NICs, CFE needs to know which interfaces it needs to re-map the routes to.
 It does this by using the Self-IPs associated with those NICs.
 You can either define the Self-IPs statically in the configuration `OR` in an additional cloud tag on the route table and have CFE discover them via tag.